The impact of the formation channel on gravitational-wave-galaxy cross-correlations: The catalogues

 In \autoref{fig:rhodets} we show the raw (i.e.\ not rescaled by $f_\mathrm{Res}$) distribution of the SNRs $\rho$ for the current-generation ($\rho\geq8$, left, solid) and the next-generation ($\rho\geq12$, right, dashed) detectors for our five catalogues.
 The SNR histograms are monotonically decreasing as expected.
 Additionally, we also observe that the histograms lose compact support at the high $\rho$ end.
 These outlier events can introduce spurious numerical artifacts and bias the statistics of our sample populations; we therefore cut our catalogues and discard events outside of the $97\%$ boundary, which are shown by the vertical dashed lines in \autoref{fig:rhodets}.
 We have verified that, while varying the containment level from \(95\%\) to \(98\%\) (with \(97\%\) as our baseline) does have an appreciable effect on the the cross-correlations -- and their detectability -- these changes are less significant than those induced in going from \(\alpha=1.00\) to \(\alpha=0.95\) (corresponding to catalogues~6 and~8).

 Before moving on to the study of the properties of the resulting five mock GW catalogues, we want to emphasise that, in constructing these catalogues, we first fix all the relevant parameters (IMF, SFR, time delay, etc) and generate one set of mergers which gives us a single realisation of the population of mergers.
 We then repeat this procedure $15$~times for an ensemble of $15$~realisations of the population.
-Averaging over the realisations ensures that we densely sample the redshift and SNR distributions that characterise the merger populations.\footnote{Note that the $97\%$ boundary in the SNR distribution is calculated from the total of $15$~realisations.} We then proceed to rescale the total number of mergers in order to meet the requirement of $600/\mathrm{yr}$ events for current-generation rates, which in turn sets the expected rate for next-generation detectors.
+Averaging over the realisations ensures that we densely sample the redshift and SNR distributions that characterise the merger populations.\footnote{Note that the $97\%$ boundary in the SNR distribution is calculated from the total of $15$~realisations.} We then proceed to rescale the total number of mergers in order to meet the requirement of $600/\mathrm{yr}$ events for current-generation rates, which in turn sets the expected rate for next-generation detectors.\footnote{Notice that, from this procedure, the only quantity that we use in the analysis is the GW radial kernel which we sample with the 15~realisations of a population; we also need the overall number of events in order to estimate the error on the XC.
+Besides these, the remaining ingredients for the cross-correlation come from theory (i.e.\ from the matter power spectrum), so that the individual GW events are not needed.
+Lastly, notice that, once we rescale the raw number of GW events to $600/\mathrm{yr}$ for current-generation detectors, the same rescaling factor must be used for next-generation detectors, because otherwise different formation channels would be normalised in different ways.}